 It is further speculated that opportunistic Chinese companies may, as a consequence of this payout, increase their interest in securing trade marks with the intention of selling them onto foreign companies and individuals as they enter into China and other Asian territories.

 Apple's dispute with Samsung on the other hand also concerns registered designs and patents.
-A registered design affords protection in the shape, configuration and overall appearance of a product when the design is used in relation to the registered product and can be in force for up to fifteen years, depending on the territory.
+A registered design can provide protection in the shape, configuration and overall appearance of a product and can be in force for up to fifteen years, depending on the territory.
 A patent provides exclusive protection in an invention for a limited period, in most territories twenty years.
 In deciding on the facts before it, a US court has now ruled that Samsung has copied essential features of both the iPad and the iPhone and in turn awarded Apple damages of US$1.05 billion.
 The verdict, seen by experts as one of the largest in patent history, further empowers Apple to take additional action against those using Android should it choose to do so.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.